 One of the ways this can happen is with the dreaded double spend.
 What is double spending though?
 How does it work and how do cryptocurrencies fight this threat in order to keep their financial accounting systems secure and free from third party interference?
 In this article, we’ll talk about that so you can understand how the whole thing works.

-What is double spending in cryptocurrency?
+What is double spending in cryptocurrency

 In cryptocurrency, double spending is what happens when a digital coin can be spent twice.
 This obviously would cause the entire system to break down, so cryptocurrencies have a number of ways to deal with this.
 This is essentially what the POW and POS processes are for.

-Some methods might be better than others at handling this problem, but every cryptocurrency that is to be trusted should have a plan in place to prevent the double spending attacks and secure the legitimacy of currencies that are issued.
+Some methods might be better than others at handling this problem, but every cryptocurrency that is to be trusted should have a plan in place to prevent double spending attacks and secure the legitimacy of currencies that are issued.

-How double spending works?
+How double spending works

-Bitcoin was the first successful digital currency because it managed to solve a very big problem, the double spend.
+Bitcoin was the first successful digital currency because it managed to solve a very big problem, namely double spend.
 In previous iterations of digital currencies, certain parties were able to copy their digital coins, allowing them to spend them again.

 The systems behind Bitcoin and many other modern cryptocurrencies required “confirmations”.
 These confirmations are approved by using mining and this system makes it very difficult for anyone to actually cheat the system.